OmkarGharat/Union-of-2-fuzzy-Sets/README.md

 # Union of Fuzzy Set

-Union of collection of fuzzy sets is the set of all fuzzy elements in the collection.
+The union of two fuzzy sets is defined such that the membership (y) value at any x value is the maximum of the membership values of the two fuzzy sets.